 As soon as you enter the multiplayer world of EDH, Neheb, the Eternal’s power level expands incredibly.
 Red mana acceleration stapled on a 4/6 creature with Afflict 4 becomes pretty relevant.
 There are so many ways to “ping” players in EDH that Neheb can generate a large amount of mana in a hurry.

 Turning that mana into direct damage can end games quite quickly.
 Think of the mana that he could generate as part of a Heartless Hidetsugu strategy.
-That Commander has an ability to make players' life totals are halved on a regular basis!
+That Commander has an ability to halve players' life totals on a regular basis!

 Even in one-on-one EDH, you can set up Neheb, the Eternal in such a way to be a powerful mana generator, as well as a strong attacker.
 He’s a better multiplayer Commander than a 1-vs-1 Commander, but he’s still a solid creature.
 There are so many decent 5-mana Red creatures in Commander, however.
 Neheb, the Eternal needs to be part of a greater life loss/direct damage strategy (such as Purphoros, God of the Forge) to be effective.